- What are the Summer Term dates?

 Exceptions to the maximum limits require an overload permit.
 More information: 970-351-2231 or Office of the Registrar Website.

 - Where can I find a list of summer term courses?
 Are there specific Liberal Arts Core

-Use the Online Schedule of Classes to find summer term courses.
+You can use "Look Up Classes" under your Student Tab in URSA or use the Online Schedule of Classes to find summer term courses.
 You can search course offerings using a variety of criteria such as subject, location, course level and instructional method.
 Numerous Liberal Arts Core courses are being offered; a list may be found here.

 - Are all the summer courses online courses or are there courses available on the Greeley